symfony/symfony-docs/workflow/usage.rst

 To make your workflows more flexible, you can construct the ``Workflow`` object with an ``EventDispatcher``.
-You can now create event listeners to block transitions (i.e. depending on the data in the blog post) and do additional actions when a workflow operation happened (i.e. sending announcements).
+You can now create event listeners to block transitions (i.e. depending on the data in the blog post) and do additional actions when a workflow operation happened (e.g. sending announcements).

 Each step has three events that are fired in order:

-- An event for every workflow;
+* An event for every workflow;
-- An event for the workflow concerned;
+* An event for the workflow concerned;
-- An event for the workflow concerned with the specific transition or place name;
+* An event for the workflow concerned with the specific transition or place name.

 The following events are dispatched: